colab-coop/bylaws/ARTICLE-3.markdown

 meeting shall be eligible to participate in the decision making processes of any council meeting.

-The council shall be responsible for decisions regarding allocation of funds, hiring of new resources, acceptance of new clients, strategic, marketing and branding decisions, and other governance and operational tasks not explicitly reserved by the membership or delegated to a working group.
+The council shall be responsible for decisions not explicitly reserved by the membership or delegated to an Org Area.
 The council shall work to include all substantially impacted members in all decision making processes.

 The council shall be formed at least annually.
 All members interested in participating in council shall consense on a set of members to be put before the